Infixo/WWR-UITweaks/README.md

 - (0.9) Explorers (all).
   - Selecting an item in an explorer with ctrl or shift does not close it.
   - Explorer search field is longer and allows multi-search (use | to separate keywords).
+  - (0.10) Supports AND conditions with & sign.
 - InfoUI
   - (0.4) Improved vehicles tooltips.
-  - (0.6) Button to close all floating windows at once.
+  - (0.6) Button to close all floating windows at once (0.10) and specific types.
 - (0.8) Vehicle tooltip has info about its hub and location on the route.
+- (0.10) CitiesGrown closes with ctrl+click and displays info about new destinations.

 ### Explorers (new columns)
 - Countries.
 Average city level, how many cities are not connected to any lines.